mavka-ukr/fs2040/README.md

 1. Make each state fully independent in terms of government.
 2. Make all states connected by common economic zone (Ecozone) based on a blockchain which no one can control.
-3. Take tax from each transaction on the blockchain.
+3. Take tax from each transaction on the blockchain automatically.
 4. Allow direct democracy based on a citizen profile in the Ecozone.